 - 1) (5 points) Residency preference for families who live, work, or have been hired to work in Sacramento County, or any political subdivision thereof.
-The PHA will verify residency accepting one of the following: - a) Lease agreement in the applicant's name showing an address in the city or county of Sacramento and proof that they still reside there. - b) Copy of current utility bill in applicant's name. - c) Proof of employment in the City or County of Sacramento. - d) Written documentation from a government agency such as the Department of Human Assistance, DMV or Social Security Administration certifying to the applicant's residency and address in the city and county of Sacramento.
-Must have two of these letters. - e) If homeless, a referral from a homeless provider in the City or County of Sacramento verifying residency or a self-certification indicating specific current nighttime sleeping location and one piece of mail from number d) above issued to the applicant. - 2) (3 points) Veteran preference to a household containing a veteran, a person who has served in the active military, who was called to active duty by a federal order of the United States at any time and who was discharged or released under conditions other than dishonorable. - 3) (2 points) Permanently disabled preference for families who have a member with a permanent disability.
+The PHA will verify residency accepting one of the following: - a) Lease agreement in the applicant's name showing an address in the city or county of Sacramento and proof that they still reside there. - b) Copy of current utility bill in applicant's name. - c) Proof of employment in the City or County of Sacramento. - d) Written documentation from a government agency such as the Department of Human Assistance, DMV or Social Security Administration certifying to the applicant's residency and address in the city and county of Sacramento. - e) If homeless, a referral from a homeless provider in the City or County of Sacramento verifying residency or a self-certification on SHRA Housing Declaration Form. - 2) (3 points) Veteran preference to a household containing a veteran, a person who has served in the active military, who was called to active duty by a federal order of the United States at any time and who was discharged or released under conditions other than dishonorable. - (2 points) Permanently disabled preference for families who have a member with a permanent disability.
 The applicant family must supply one of the following: - a) A Social Security Disability (SSD) or Supplemental Security Income (SSI) letter from the Social Security Administration verifying the disability status.
 The SSD or SSI printout must state the person is disabled or have the SSD or DI mark which is typically located at the top right of the SSA or SSI print out next to the person's name.
-A person may receive SSD or SSI simply because they are elderly which would not qualify them for the Disabled Preference. - b) Certification of Disability form completed by a medical professional. - 4) (2 points) Lease In-Place
+A person may receive SSD or SSI simply because they are elderly which would not qualify them for the Disabled Preference. - b) Certification of Disability form completed by a doctor or other medical professional, a peer support group, a non-medical service agency, or other reliable third party. - 4) (2 points) Lease In-Place